V. Ammapatti

-Geography & Climate
+Geography and climate

 V.Ammapatti is located on Madurai district.
 The Boundary lines the village of Kottanipatti(East), M.subbulapuram (South), kadaneri (West) and T.Kallupatti (North).

 The maximum temperature is approximately 36 °C during April - May months and minimum temperature approximately 22.8 °C during December - January Months.

-Occupation & Culture
+Occupation and culture

 The main occupation of the people is Agriculture.
 Rice, cotton are the main field crops and coconut, and banana are the important tree crops.
 The V.Ammapatti Reservoir is the main water source.
-Most of the thevar community people are doing agricultural works.